Sage-Bionetworks/portals/src/README.md

     ├── _overides.scss                      # contains main theme colors
     └── header.svg                          # OPTIONAL: File that will be used for background-img on home page header
 </pre>

+# Key Portal Components

+## RouteResolver

+The route resolver handles taking a URL and matching it the config.
+Read more in the [component](./RouteResolver.tsx).
+This component is also responsible for injecting the session token into the react component.

+## DetailsPages

+The detail pages ([e.g.](https://staging.adknowledgeportal.synapse.org/Explore/Studies/DetailsPage?Study=syn5550404])) give a deeper dive into a particular portal section.
+Read more in the [component](./portal-components/DetailsPage.tsx).